-Command Description rcsdiff Compares two revisions and prints out their differences, using the diff command.
-One of the revisions compared can be checked out.
-This command is useful for finding out about changes. rcsfreeze Freezes a configuration.
+Command Description rcsfreeze Freezes a configuration.
 Assigns the same symbolic revision number to a given revision in all RCS files.
 This command is useful for accurately recording a configuration. rcsmerge Merges two revisions, rev1 and rev2 , with respect to a common ancestor.
 A three-way file comparison determines the parts of lines that are the same in all three revisions, the same in two revisions, or different in all three.
 Overlapping changes are flagged and reported to the user.
 Option Description -p Prints the result of the merged files to the standard output; otherwise, the resulting merged file overwrites the working file. rlog Reads log messages.
-Prints the log messages and other informati in an RCS file, for example: RCS file name, working file name, he (the number of the latest revision on the trunk), default branch, access list, locks, symbolic names, number of revisions and descriptive text.
-Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.
+Prints the log messages and other informatio an RCS file, for example: RCS file name, working file name, head number of the latest revision on the trunk), default branch, acces list, locks, symbolic names, number of revisions and descriptive to Option Description -h Prints only the RCS file name, working file name, head, default branch, access list, locks, symbolic names, and suffix. -t Prints the same information as does -h, plus the descriptive text.